Anthony Evans • April 11, 2018

 This article first appeared in The Messenger (June 2008), a publication of the Irish Jesuits.

-Today’s reading from the Gospel of John combines two scenes: Jesus’ appearance to his disciples after his Resurrection and Jesus’ dialogue with Thomas, the disciple who doubted.
-Part of the mystery of Jesus’ Resurrection is that he appeared to his disciples not as a spirit, but in bodily form.
-We do not know, however, exactly what this form looked like.
-Earlier in John’s Gospel, when Mary of Magdala first encountered the risen Jesus, she did not recognise him until he spoke to her.
-In Luke’s Gospel, the disciples walking along the road to Emmaus did not recognise Jesus until he broke bread with them.
-We know from readings such as today’s that in his resurrected form, Jesus was not bound by matter; he appeared to the disciples inside a home even though the door was locked.
-Yet the disciples could still touch the marks of his Crucifixion.
-In today’s Gospel, Jesus greets his disciples with the gift of peace.
-Jesus then commissions his disciples to continue the work that he has begun; as Jesus was sent by God, so Jesus sends his disciples.
-He gives his disciples the gift of the Holy Spirit so that they will be able to accomplish this task.
-Jesus’ words to his disciples also highlight the integral connection between the forgiveness of sins and the gift of the Holy Spirit.
-With the grace of the Holy Spirit, we can share forgiveness and reconciliation with others.
-Thomas, the doubting disciple in today’s reading, represents the reality of the Church that comes after this first community of witnesses to Jesus.
+Part of the mystery of Jesus’ Resurrection is that he appeared to his disciples not as a spirit but in bodily form.
+We do not know exactly what this form was like.
+Earlier in John’s Gospel, when Mary of Magdala first encountered the risen Jesus, she did not recognize the figure standing before her until Jesus spoke her.
+In Luke’s Gospel, the disciples walking on the road to Emmaus did not recognize Jesus until he broke bread with them.
+We know from readings such as today's that in his resurrected body, Jesus was no longer bound by space; he appeared to the disciples in spite of the locked door.
+And yet, on this resurrected body, the disciples could still observe the marks of his Crucifixion.
+In today's Gospel, Jesus greets his disciples with the gift of peace and the gift of the Holy Spirit.
+Jesus also commissions his disciples to continue the work that he has begun.
+As Jesus was sent by God, so too does Jesus send his disciples.
+This continuity with Jesus' own mission is an essential element of the Church.
+Jesus grants the means to accomplish this mission when he gives his disciples the gift of the Holy Spirit.
+The Holy Spirit binds us together as a community of faith and strengthens us to bear witness to Jesus' Resurrection.
+Jesus' words to his disciples also highlight the integral connection between the forgiveness of sins and the gift of the Holy Spirit.
+Forgiveness and reconciliation are gifts to us from Jesus.
+With the grace of the Holy Spirit, we can share these with others.
+This is another essential aspect of what it means to be Christ's Church.
+The Church continues Jesus? ministry of forgiveness and reconciliation.
+Thomas, the disciple who doubts, represents the reality of the Church that comes after this first community of disciples.
 All but the first disciples of Jesus must believe without seeing.
 Like Thomas, we may doubt the news that Jesus, who was crucified and buried, appeared to his disciples.
-Our human nature seeks hard evidence that the Jesus who appeared to his disciples after his death is indeed the same Jesus who was crucified.
-Thomas is given the opportunity to be our representative in obtaining this evidence.
-He gives witness to us that the Jesus who was raised is the same Jesus who died.
-Through the gift of the Holy Spirit, we are among those who are blessed, for we have not seen and yet believe.
+It is part of our human nature to seek hard evidence that the Jesus who appeared to the disciples after his death is, indeed, the same Jesus who was crucified.
+Thomas is given the opportunity to be our representative who obtains this evidence.
+He gives witness to us that the Jesus who was raised is the same Jesus who had died.
+Through the gift of the Holy Spirit, we are among those who are blessed for we have not seen and yet have believed.

 More Posts